-Your chance of work will increase with a relevant discipline that includes design, computing, apps development or digital media and technology.
-However, if you are self-taught and competent in HTML and software used in UX work, a relevant degree is less of an asset.
+Degree subjects that include design, computing, apps development or digital media and technology options are particularly useful when looking for work.
+However, if you're self-taught and competent in HTML and the software used in UX work, a relevant degree may be less important.

 - an interest in, and knowledge of, coding and design principles

 - effective communication skills to liaise with team members and clients to ensure that high quality end-user designs meet customer requirements

 - empathy with the customer so that you can understand what they want from the website/app